kimsc77/COEX-seq/README.md

-# COEX-seq
-COEX-seq: COnvert a variety of measurements of gene EXpression in RNA-seq
+# COEX-seq: COnvert a variety of measurements of gene EXpression in RNA-seq

 COEX-seq is a web application(Shiny; a web application framework for R) framework for Convert a variety of measurements of gene expression in RNA-seq experiments.